 Pinch-hitting for a sick colleague in Glasgow a month later, John conducted Brahms’s Haydn Variations, as well as Dvořák’s crowd-pleasing Symphonic Variations.

 But it’s John’s performance of Britten’s Serenade for Tenor, Horn and Strings that really made me sit up.
 Written by Benjamin Britten for his live-in sweetie Peter Pears—who sang it in 1943—Serenade, with its unlikely musical combination, is a remarkably rich work, just the kind of music that John should be involved in at this point in his career.
 Of course he conducted it splendidly in Glasgow.
 BBC Radio 3 is streaming the program for the next couple of weeks.

-An incredibly hot, hot sexy song, and I can’t believe that Day’s son Terry Melcher (the Manson Family’s original target) co-wrote it for her.
-If this doesn’t get you hankering for the one person you want to go to bed with you’re earless.
+An incredibly hot, hot sexy song, and incredible that Day’s own son Terry Melcher (the Manson Family’s original target) co-wrote it for her.
+If this doesn’t get you hankering for the one person you want to go to bed with, you’re just not paying attention.